cryovat/gengo-dotnet/TESTING.md

-Some tests require a job to be set in the reviewable status in the Gengo [Sandbox](https://sandbox.gengo.com/dashboard/) as there is currently now way of doing this programtically.
+Some tests require a job to be set in the reviewable status in the Gengo [Sandbox](https://sandbox.gengo.com/dashboard/) as there is currently now way of doing this programmatically.
 These tests are specifically:

  * TestApproveJob
  * TestGetPreview